All Episodes

 That's how he got elected in the first place.

-So my question is where and who are these people who are contributing.
+So my question is, where and who are these people who are contributing?

-I'm saying that they are supporters of the second amendment and the position that he took.
+I'm saying that they are supporters of the Second Amendment and the position that he took.

-I think most of the people giving him money think that he's gonna close the banks, he's gonna he's gonna put the NRA in jail or try to.
+I think most of the people giving him money think that he's going to close the banks.

 He's going to do whatever he can to save the client.